pete-rai/words-of-our-culture/README.md

 This project is a linguistic analysis of the utterances within all the great English language movies, from the birth of sound cinema to the present day.
 It gathers together a corpus of all the speech from those movies and uses various statistical techniques to examine the words that were uttered.

-> This readme only covers the technical workings of the project.
-It's the right place to start if you want to know _how the project works_.
-If, however, you want to know _what the project told us_, you should head over to the [project site for deeper insights](http://rai.org.uk/wooc/index.php).
+> This readme covers both _how the project works_ and _what the project told us_.
+If you just want the "science bit", then scroll down this readme and you will find a complete explanation of the techniques that I used.

 The main output of this project is a visual model of [the words which most characterise a given movie](http://rai.org.uk/wooc/random.php?type=movie) and, correspondingly, [the movies which most align with a given word](http://rai.org.uk/wooc/random.php?type=word).
 This visualisation uses two earlier projects that I created and that are both available here on [my GitHub](https://github.com/pete-rai).
 One is the [bubbles visualisation](https://github.com/pete-rai/p5js-bubbles) and the other is the [jQuery slide-in control](https://github.com/pete-rai/jquery-slidein).
 Here are a few more examples of the visualisation in action: